MicrosoftEdge/WebView2Feedback/specs/DefaultDownloadDialog.md

   /// Get the default download dialog margin.
   [propget] HRESULT DefaultDownloadDialogMargin([out, retval] POINT* value);

-  /// Set the default download dialog margin.
-The margin is a point that
+  /// Set the default download dialog margin relative to the WebView corner
+  /// specified by `DefaultDownloadDialogCornerAlignment`.
+The margin is a
-  /// describes the vertical and horizontal distances between the WebView corner
+  /// point that describes the vertical and horizontal distances between the
-  /// specified by the `DefaultDownloadDialogCornerAlignment` and the default
-  /// download dialog corner nearest to it.
-The point is expected to be in the
+  /// chosen WebView corner and the default download dialog corner nearest to
+  /// it.
+Positive values move the dialog towards the center of the WebView from
+  /// the chosen WebView corner, and negative values move the dialog away from
-  /// client coordinate space of the WebView.
-Use (0, 0) to align the dialog to
-  /// the WebView corner with no margin.
-Returns `E_INVALIDARG` if the x or y
+  /// it.
+Use (0, 0) to align the dialog to the WebView corner with no margin.
-  /// coordinates are negative values.
   [propput] HRESULT DefaultDownloadDialogMargin([in] POINT value);
 }

 /// Implements the interface to receive `IsDefaultDownloadDialogOpenChanged`
 /// events.
-[uuid(86557854-794a-414a-b046-ba515f617306), object, pointer_default(unique)]
+[uuid(3117da26-ae13-438d-bd46-edbeb2c4ce81), object, pointer_default(unique)]
-interface ICoreWebView2IsDefaultDownloadDialogOpenChangedEventHandler :
+interface ICoreWebView2IsDefaultDownloadDialogOpenChangedEventHandler : IUnknown {
-   IUnknown {
   /// Provides the event args for the corresponding event.
 No event args exist
   /// and the `args` parameter is set to `null`.
   HRESULT Invoke([in] ICoreWebView2* sender, [in] IUnknown* args);